+CPE programs are not themselves accredited to grant academic credit for the experience.
+Therefore, to have credit for CPE reflected on their transcripts, students must both be admitted to the CPE through the program's admissions process and register at Iliff for CPE (BV 3115).
 Iliff grants eight credits for the successful completion of CPE.
 Students who register for a basic, 8-hour unit of CPE and no other classes will be charged one-half the normal hourly tuition rate.
 Students with permission of the Director of Professional Formation to add another course should consult with the Business Office about fees.

 Tuition Payment Summary: 1) Students who have been accepted to an ACPE-accredited CPE program will pay their deposit directly to the program upon receipt of their bill.
-2) If students want Iliff credit for CPE, students will register for CPE at Iliff (BV 3115) and pay their tuition at one-half the normal hourly tuition rate.
-3) Iliff will pay the CPE program up to a maximum of 50% of the tuition charged the student toward the CPE fees.
+2) If students want lliff credit for CPE, students will register for CPE at lliff (BV 3115) and pay their tuition at one-half the normal hourly tuition rate.
+3) lliff will pay the CPE program up to a maximum of

+50% of the tuition charged the student toward the CPE fees.
 Students who elect CPE programs where fees exceed this cap must pay the difference to the CPE program.